katharostech/bevy_retrograde/README.md

 ## Development Status

 Bevy Retrograde is in early stages of development.
-The API is not stable, but there are not many large anticipated changes.
-Bevy Retrograde should be usable enough to use in your own projects if you are fine adapting to some API changes as they come.
+The API is not stable and may change dramatically at any time.
+Planned possible changes include:

+ - Switching to using Bevy’s built-in renderer for desktop/mobile and [`bevy_webgl2`][__link2] for web instead of using our own OpenGL based renderer.
+This will potentially make Bevy Retrograde more compatible with the larger Bevy ecosystem instead of it creating an island of plugins that only work on Bevy Retro.
+We will probably wait for the [second iteration][__link3] of the Bevy rendererer to attempt this.

 See also [Supported Bevy Version](#supported-bevy-version) below.

 ## Features & Examples

-Check out our [examples][__link2] list to see how to use each Bevy Retrograde feature:
+Check out our [examples][__link4] list to see how to use each Bevy Retrograde feature:

  - Supports web and desktop out-of-the-box
  - Integer pixel coordinates
  - Supports sprites and sprite sheets
  - A super-simple hierarchy system
  - Scaled pixel-perfect rendering with three camera modes: fixed width, fixed height, and letter-boxed
- - [LDtk][__link3] map loading and rendering
+ - [LDtk][__link5] map loading and rendering
- - An integration with the [RAUI][__link4] UI library for building in-game user interfaces and HUD
+ - An integration with the [RAUI][__link6] UI library for building in-game user interfaces and HUD
  - Pixel-perfect collision detection
  - Text rendering of BDF fonts
  - Custom shaders for post-processing, including a built-in CRT shader
- - Render hooks allowing you to drop down into raw [Luminance][__link5] calls for custom rendering
+ - Render hooks allowing you to drop down into raw [Luminance][__link7] calls for custom rendering

 ## Supported Bevy Version